Walgreens’ Dividend Safety, History, Growth, Stock Valuation, and More!

 I judge a company’s financial position based on how they finance their assets.
 The 2 primary sources are debt or equity.

 I do not like my dividend stocks loaded up with a lot of debt.
 Excessive debt can negatively impact dividend safety.
 That is if the company encounters difficult economic times.

 On the surface, debt to equity looks pretty good.
-It checks in at .7 to 1 which is less than the average S&P 500 company.
+It checks in at .75 to 1.

-New accounting rules now require companies to report amounts due on lease or rental obligations.
+On the other hand, new accounting rules require companies to report amounts due on lease or rental obligations.
 It’s not debt in the purest sense.
-But it is an obligation that must be paid in the future.
+But it is a contractual obligation that must be paid in the future.
+Just like debt.

-Walgreens has another $22 billion in lease obligations primarily from its US retail pharmacy locations.
+As a result, Walgreens has another $24 billion in lease obligations primarily from its US retail pharmacy locations.
 It is interesting to note that they are a large customer and revenue source for Realty Income.